Hello! My name is Daniel (Dan) and I am currently a Lecturer in Operations Research and Financial Engineering at Princeton University.

 I have been fortunate to work on a wide variety of projects.

 A branch of my work studies networks and their applications.
-In particular, I am interested in modeling and addressing sources of fragility in socioeconomimc networks.
+In particular, I am interested in modeling and addressing sources of fragility in socioeconomic networks.

 Financial networks are believed to exacerbate crises -- facilitating the propagation of local distress to a global scale.
 Any individual bank might make optimal investment decisions for their own purposes, but may contribute to systemic fragility and inefficiency.
 My research in this area develops new models of financial networks -- based on portfolio optimization -- that highlight the difference between individual and collective optima.